 Relationship violence, Domestic violence and Dating violence

 These terms define a relationship where there is a pattern of controlling and coercive behaviors that include physical, sexual and emotional abuse.
-Relationship violence happens to people of all races, genders, sexual orientations, classes, ages and abilities.
+Relationship violence happens to people of all races, genders, sexual orientations, classes, ages, religions and abilities.

 Signs of Relationship Violence

 Sometimes a person that seems like a kind and loving partner can turn into someone who hurts, controls or scares you.
 Relationship violence is a pattern of behaviors that a person uses to maintain power and control over another person.
 These behaviors include intimidation, emotional abuse, isolation, minimizing, denying, blaming, using children, using privilege, economic abuse, coercion and threats.
 At first, the behaviors may seem like normal aspects of a relationship but then they can escalate over time.

 Does your partner?